 The Challenges and the Benefits

-So why do some companies hesitate to hire a director over marketing operations?
+So why do some companies hesitate to hire a director or VP to lead marketing operations?
 There are a few causes.

-First, the role of Director of Marketing Operations is a new one.
+First, the role of Director (or Vice President) of Marketing Operations is a new one.
 Many companies don’t understand the benefits.

 Second, this discipline isn’t bred in the traditional marketing operations career path.